Cvolton/GMDprivateServer/README.md

 * Custom Features
 	* Favorite levels (not sure how to implement yet)
 * 2.01 and 2.1 features (future)
-	* !!!!!!!
-THE HASH !!!!!!!!!
-	* The new mod system
 	* Entirely new 2.1 features
-		* Friends
-			* Levels Leaderboard
-		* Quests
 		* Daily features
 		* Gauntlets
 		* Epic levels